 Uniontown Red Barn

 Just south of Uniontown lies one of my favorite barns in the entire Palouse area.
 It’s a large Dutch-gambrel style barn sitting in the middle of a wheat field on slow rising hill and big skies behind it.
 What makes this image so striking are the kaleidoscope colors.
-Bright red paint, green wheat fields and yellow canola fields in the spring, and hopefully bright blue skies as a backdrop.
+Bright red paint, green wheat fields, yellow canola fields, and hopefully a bright blue sky as a backdrop.
 It's almost like a painting.

 Moscow to Troy Backroads